Intervention/docs/validation/v4/rules/gtin.md

-# GTIN Rule
+---
+title: "GTIN Rule"
-## Validate a Global Trade Item Number
+subtitle: "Validate a Global Trade Item Number"
-Learn how to validate the Global Trait Item Numbers (GTIN) with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Learn how to validate the Global Trait Item Numbers (GTIN) with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\Gtin::__construct(array $lengths = [8, 12, 13, 14])